Grand Canyon Wedding Photographer

 Secure your lodging, once you have secured your permit for your wedding date with the Park.
 The Squire is newly remodeled and considered a bride’s choice for staying at the Canyon.
 Little America in Flagstaff is an hour away.
 The Grand Canyon Train & Hotel is 45 min. away in historic Williams.
 Your photographer can guide you through the process and recommend vendors for florals, hair & make-up, catering & bakeries.
 Shoshone Pt. is the only view location that allows catering.
 All services are based in Flagstaff and Williams, a 45 min. drive away.
 Grand Canyon Bride offers an all-inclusive package that will include your photography & Officiant and bouquet.

-We’ve got this!
-Sexy, moody, fun, viscerally emotional photography for the discerning couple who love the Red Rocks.
+Sexy, moody, fun, viscerally emotional photography for the couple who loves nature.